A Map of Your Freckles

 Soon enough, though, slight sighs betrayed her state.

 Matt – whose attention had seemed to be to the movie so far – did nothing more than sliding his hand on the back of the sofa and circle her shoulder.

 That was enough.
 She was the one to lean on his shoulder this time, she was the one to let her tears lose on him.

 When her sighs faded away, the movie had already finished.
-They had spent a long time in silence, even both their minds were filled with questions and answers.
+They had spent a long time in silence, even if they were both a whirlwind of questions and sought answers.

 It was Jodie to break the silence, at some point.
 She didn’t lift her head from his shoulder before speaking, though.